2012 Michigan Men's Gymnastics Roster

 To the Edge and Back: Fraser Returns to Lineup After Brush With Death

 Weekly #11: U-M Bound for NCAA Championships in Norman

 Weekly #10: U-M to Compete for Program's 16th Big Ten Title

 Weekly #9: U-M to Entertain No. 13 UIC Saturday in Regular-Season Finale

-Xiao Yuan enters his 10th season as a Wolverine assistant coach, assisting in the technical aspects of the routines of the U-M gymnasts.
-Along with fellow assistant Geoff Corrigan, Xiao earned the 2013 and 2014 CGA National and Regional Assistant Coach of the Year for the Wolverines for the third time at U-M.
+Xiao Yuan enters his 13th season as a Wolverine assistant coach, assisting in the technical aspects of the routines of the U-M gymnasts.
+Xiao earned the 2010, 2013 and 2014 CGA National and Regional Assistant Coach of the Year for the Wolverines for the third time at U-M.

-He and his wife Julia, a former Cirque du Soleil performer, have two daughters, Pearl (19) and Sophia (7).
+He and his wife Julia, a former Cirque du Soleil performer, have two daughters, U-M student Pearl (22) and Sophia (10).